dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3001.md

 In the end, the hardware developer was promoted over my head to become the software manager.
 In the end, they put a RDBMS into that poor system.
 And, in the end, they were absolutely right and I was wrong.

 Not for engineering reasons, mind you: I was right about that.
 I was right to fight against putting an RDBMS into the architectural core of the system.
 The reason I was wrong was because our customers expected us to have a relational database.
-They didn’t know what they would do with it.
-They didn’t have any realistic way of using the relational data in our system.
-But it didn’t matter: Our customers fully expected an RDBMS.
+They didn't know what they would do with it.
+They didn't have any realistic way of using the relational data in our system.
+But it didn't matter: Our customers fully expected an RDBMS.
 It had become a

 282